ParsifalC/CPCollectionViewKit/Demos/CPCollectionViewWheelLayoutSwiftDemo/README.md

 ## License

-CPCollectionViewWheelLayoutSwift is available under the MIT license.
+CollectionViewWheelLayoutSwift is available under the MIT license.
 See the LICENSE file for more info.